emadkhan333/BigData-Coursera/Big Data Modeling and Management Systems/Week 2 - Big Data Modeling/W2 Notes.md

 - Type constraint: _Last Name_ is alphabetical
 - Domain constraint: possible set of values allowed for that fields; Days can be between 1 and 31

+# Different Kinds of Data Models

+## Relational Data Model ##
+It is one of the simplest and most frequently used data models today, and forms the basis of many other traditional database management systems, like MySQL, Oracle, Teradata, and so forth.
+The primary data structure for a relational model is a table.
+Tuples are rows.
+Primary key is the key to relate the fields to one another.

+ ## Semi-structured Data Model ##
+ In an HTML, the structure of the code is in terms of blocks (header, body, etc).
+Also unlike a relational structure there are multiple list items and multiple paragraphs. <br/>
+Another example is XML.
+XML as a generalization of HTML where the elements, that's the beginning and end markers within the angular brackets, can be any string. <br/>
+The same idea can also be seen in JSON or the Java Script Object Notation, which is a very popular format used for many different data like Twitter and Facebook. <br/>
+All these have a **tree data structure**.
+A tree structure allows navigational model.